Parbold railway station: Facilities

 The station is staffed on a part-time basis, with the ticket office open from 06:30 to 11:00 on weekdays only (closed Saturdays and Sundays).
 At other times, tickets must be purchased prior to travel or on the train.
 Train running information can be obtained from timetable posters and by phone.
 There are shelters on both platforms and step-free access is available to each one.

 Name

 The station was originally named Newburgh after the nearest large village (Newburgh) but this became Newburgh for Parbold and then Parbold for Newburgh.
 At this point Dalton wanted to also to be mentioned in the official name so the railway company decided to just call the station Parbold (this happened before 1910 as the station was called Parbold in the Bradshaw of that date).
 At one point however the station was again renamed as Parbold for Newburgh (see 1960s and 1980s British Railway timetables.)
-Finally in 1973 the station became once again plain Parbold.
+Finally on 5 May 1975 the station became once again plain Parbold.